Alzheimer's & Dementia

 ADL Tracking: The Core Feature Set

-- Sundowning: Evening confusion patterns, sleep disruption
+- Sundowning: evening confusion patterns and sleep disruption.

-- Mood: Withdrawal, tearfulness, anxiety, apathy
+- Mood: withdrawal, tearfulness, anxiety, and apathy.

 Multi-Caregiver Coordination

-- Shift Notes: Paid aides document care before clocking out
+- Shift notes: paid aides document care before clocking out.

-- Care Team Chat: Coordination without endless phone tag
+- Care team chat: coordination without endless phone tag.

 Competitive Landscape